JoshuaHockley/rpnhs/README.md

 Attempting to use such a macro will produce an error like the following:
 ```
 > a
-parse error: unrecognised token (a)
+parse error: unrecognised instruction (a)
 ```

 #### Saved macros